Jan Dohner, Livestock Guardian Expert

 Occupation: author and researcher; Purdue University, BA; San Jose State University, MA.

 Place of Residence: Michigan

-Jan’s daughter-in-law sells both her farm and handmade products and some products from Jan’s farm at her Etsy shop.
+Jan’s daughter-in-law sells her farm and handmade products, as well as fleeces, roving, yarn, knitting kits, batting, and honey from Jan’s farm at her Etsy shop.